Abbé Faria: Participation in Pinto Revolt

-France
+Later years in France

-In Paris, he became a leader of one of the revolutionary battalions in 1795, taking command of one of the sections of the infamous 10 of the Vendémiaire, which attacked the infamous French Convention, taking an active part in its fall.
-As a result, he established links with individuals like Chateaubriand, the Marquise of Coustine.
+In Paris, Faria became a leader of one of the revolutionary battalions in 1795, taking command of one of the sections of the infamous 10 of the Vendémiaire, which attacked the French Convention, taking an active part in its fall.
+As a result, he established links with individuals like Chateaubriand, the Marquis de Custine.
 He was also a friend of Armand-Marie-Jacques de Chastenet, Marques of Puységur (a disciple of Franz Anton Mesmer), to whom he dedicated his book Causas do Sono Lúcido ("On the Causes of Lucid Sleep").

-In 1797 he was arrested in Marseille for unknown reasons, and sent by a law court to the infamous Chateau d'If in a barred police carriage.
-He was shut up in solitary confinement in the Chateau.
-While imprisoned he steadily trained himself using techniques of self-suggestion.

-After a long imprisonment in the Chateau, Faria was released and returned to Paris.

 In 1811, he was appointed Professor of Philosophy at the University of France at Nîmes, and was elected member of the Société Medicale de Marseille at Marseille.

-In 1813 Abbé Faria, realising that animal magnetism was gaining importance in Paris, returned to Paris and started promoting a new doctrine.
+In 1813, Faria realised that animal magnetism was gaining importance in Paris and returned to Paris and started promoting a new doctrine.
 He provoked unending controversies with his work Da Causa do Sono Lúcido no Estudo da Natureza do Homem (On the cause of Lucid Sleep in the Study of the Nature of Man), published in Paris in 1819 and was soon accused of being a charlatan.